DataDog/integrations-core/docs/proposals/integrations_release_cycle.md

 - unit and integrations test + test coverage (the Datadog Agent is not involved)
 - benchmarks (at the moment they don't fail but we could stop a release if a slowdown is found)

-This is **not** enough to ensure an integration can run on any supported platform without any problem.
+Unit and integration tests are **not** enough to ensure an integration can run on any supported platform without any problem.
 For this reason, before shipping a feature, a manual pre-release testing is still required.
-Depending on the solution adopted, the pre-release testing can happen at different moments of the release cycle but no solution can avoid it.
+Depending on the solution adopted, the pre-release testing can happen at different stages of the release cycle, still will be part of it in any case.

 ## Recommended Solution